-While developing your goal, think about how many participants have been engaged in evidence-based programs in the past (and what percentage have completed the program, on average) or how many individuals you reach in your community through other programs.
+While developing your goal, think about how many participants have been engaged in evidencebased programs in the past (and what percentage have completed the program, on average) or how many individuals you reach in your community through other programs.
 If you are newly offering remote programs, consider factors that may slow recruitment and participation including access to and familiarity with technology, different outreach and scheduling methods, and new processes for leaders.

-If you are awarded the grant, you will be expected to reach approximately 25% of your target participants by the end of Year 1, 50% of participants by the end of Year 2, and 100% of participants by the end of Year 3.
+If you are awarded the grant, you will be expected to reach approximately 25% of your target participants by the end of Year 1, 50% of participants by the end of Year 2, 75% of participants by the end of year 3 and 100% of participants by the end of Year 4.
 Consider whether it is feasible to meet these benchmarks with your target participation goal.